 BABB is building a decentralised banking platform and aims to deliver peer-to-peer banking services designed to serve the global microeconomy.

-Pre application meeting with Bank of England
+Pre-application meeting with Bank of England

-Initial discussions with Lithuanian regulator
+Initial discussions with Bank of Lithuania

 Second meeting with Bank of England

-Targeted - Second meeting with Bank of Lithuania
+Second meeting with Bank of Lithuania

-Submit formal application for a Banking License
+Submit application for a banking licence in Lithuania

 All BABB customers will be connected via a global network, enabling everyone to leverage their social connectivity in new ways to trade and make payments.

 Customers will access their account through a smartphone app, designed to combine the utility of a banking app with the UI of a social media app.

 Users can spend any supported currency using the Black Card, a revolutionary decentralised payment card.